freeman-lab/selectify/README.md

 #### `selection.select(selector)`

 Return a sub selection matching a string specifier of the form `#id` or `.class`.
+A string without a tag will be treated as an id.
 Will return the first element that matches.
+If no matching items, will return null.

 #### `selection.selectAll(selector)`

 Return a sub selection matching a string specifier of the form `#id` or `.class`.
+A string without a tag will be treated as an id.
 Will return all elements that match.
+If no matching items, will return null.

 ## extending